 - there is blood in your urine

-- pain spreads to the lower back, chest, or abdomen
+- the pain spreads to your lower back, chest, or abdomen

 - you develop a fever or feel nauseous

+If you have any of these symptoms with your groin pain, seek emergency medical care.
 These symptoms could be signs of a more serious condition, such as a testicular infection, testicular torsion (twisted testicle), or cancer of the testicles.
-If your groin pain is accompanied by any of these symptoms, seek emergency medical care.
-Severe testicular pain that comes about suddenly should also be treated as an emergency.
+You should also seek emergency medical care if you have severe testicular pain that occurs suddenly.

 Most cases of groin pain do not require medical attention.
 However, you should see a doctor if you experience severe, prolonged pain accompanied by fever or swelling.
 These symptoms may indicate a more serious condition.

-To diagnose the underlying cause of your groin pain, your doctor will evaluate your symptoms and ask about any recent physical activity.
+Your doctor will evaluate your symptoms and ask about any recent physical activity.
+This information will help your doctor diagnose the problem.
 Your doctor will then perform a physical examination of the groin area along with other tests, if necessary.

-Your doctor will insert one finger into the scrotum (sac that contains the testicles) and ask you to cough.
-Coughing raises pressure in the abdomen and pushes your intestines into the hernia opening.
+Your doctor will insert one finger into the scrotum (the sac that contains the testicles) and ask you to cough.
+Coughing raises the pressure in the abdomen and pushes your intestines into the hernia opening.

-These tests can help your doctor see if a bone fracture or inflammation is causing groin pain.
+These tests can help your doctor see if a bone fracture, testicular mass, or ovarian cyst is causing the groin pain.